roytang/blog/content/posts/2008/12/colophon-2008.md

 url: /2008/12/colophon-2008/
 ---

 **Frontend**: All page templates are valid (X)HTML.
-However, I choose not to claim valid XHTML (and no doc type declaration) since I can&#8217;t guarantee that blog posts I write are compliant!
+However, I choose not to claim valid XHTML (and no doc type declaration) since I can&'t guarantee that blog posts I write are compliant!
 The site uses standard CSS and uses the [Blueprint CSS Framework][1] for the grid layout of the page.
-The site design is entirely original (if not simple and bland &#8211; I&#8217;m not very good with website design yet!).
+The site design is entirely original (if not simple and bland &#8211; I&'m not very good with website design yet!).
 The site has minor usage of [JQuery Javascript library][2] in some parts.

 **Backend**: The server side uses [Python][3] and [Django][4] behind mod_python on Apache, with a MySQL database.
 The following Django apps and Python libraries are used: